allangibson870-ux/TCWT-Total-Coherence-Wave-Theory/docs/Quantum_Field_Mechanics.md

 ## 16. Summary of Quantum Structure

-The TCWT phase field admits a complete quantum description:
+The TCWT phase field admits a quantum description:

 - canonical quantization from the quadratic action
 - well-defined commutation relations